Infinite Nature: Perpetual View Generation of Natural Scenes from a Single Image: Introduction

+Recent video synthesis methods apply developments in image synthesis~\cite{karras2019style} to the temporal domain, or rely on recurrent models \cite{denton2018stochastic}.
+But they can generate only limited numbers of novel frames (e.g., 25 \cite{villegas2019high} or 48 frames \cite{DVD}).
+Additionally, such methods often neglect an important element of the video's structure---they model neither scene geometry nor camera movement.
 In contrast, many view synthesis methods do take advantage of geometry to synthesize high-quality novel views.
-However, these approaches can only operate within a limited range of camera motions.
-As shown in \citefig{fig:main}, if the camera strays too far, such methods fail catastrophically.
-To successfully generate distant views, an algorithm will need to inpaint disoccluded regions, extrapolate (i.e. outpaint) unseen regions beyond the boundary of the previous frames, and add detail to (super-resolve) areas that approach the camera over time.
+However, these approaches can only operate within a limited range of camera motion.
+As shown in Figure \ref{fig:main}, once the camera moves outside this range, such methods fail catastrophically.

 We propose a hybrid framework that takes advantage of both geometry and image synthesis techniques to address these challenges.
-Specifically, we use disparity maps to encode the scene geometry, and decompose the perpetual view generation task into the framework of \emph{render}-\emph{refine}-and-\emph{repeat}.
-First, we \textbf{render} the current frame from a new viewpoint, using disparity to ensure that scene content moves in a geometrically correct manner.
+We use disparity maps to represent a scene's geometry, and decompose the perpetual view generation task into the framework of \emph{render}-\emph{refine}-and-\emph{repeat}.
+First, we \textbf{render} the current frame from a new viewpoint, using disparity to ensure that scene content moves in a geo\-metrically correct manner.
 Then, we \textbf{refine} the resulting image and geometry.
-This step adds detail and synthesizes new content in areas that require inpainting, outpainting, and super-resolution.
-Because we refine both the image and disparity, the whole process can be \textbf{repeated} in an auto-regressive manner, allowing for perpetual generation of novel views.
+This step adds detail and synthesizes new content in areas that require inpainting or outpainting.
+Because we refine both the image and disparity, the whole process can be \textbf{repeated} in an recurrent manner, allowing for perpetual generation with arbitrary trajectories.

 To train our system, we curated a large dataset of drone footage of nature and coastal scenes from over 700 videos, spanning 2 million frames.
-We run a structure from motion pipeline to recover 3D camera trajectories, and refer to this as the Aerial Coastline Imagery Dataset (ACID), which we have released publicly.
-Our trained model can generate sequences of hundreds of frames while maintaining the aesthetic feel of an aerial coastal video, even though after just a few frames, the camera has moved beyond the edges of the original image.
+We run a structure from motion pipeline to recover 3D camera trajectories, and refer to this as the Aerial Coastline Imagery Dataset (ACID).
+Our trained model can generate sequences of hundreds of frames while maintaining the aesthetic feel of an aerial coastal video, even though after just a few frames, the camera has moved beyond the limits of the scene depicted in the initial view.